 e.
 What does checks and balances is government mean?

 f.
 Why did the Romans develop a government with branches and checks and balances?

 g.
 What were the Consuls?

 h.
 What were the Consuls powers and limits?

 j.
 What was the Senate’s powers and limits?

 l.
 What were the Tribunes powers and limits?

 m.
 What did civil participation mean?
 Give an example of how it worked from our presentation.

-o.
+n.
 Explain the branches of the Roman government and how they checked and balanced each other.
 It must be at least 7 complete sentences.
-Show the teacher when you are done.

 E. Guided Practice: TTW show the students how to get to the day’s presentation of new material and independent practice; and explain what they are doing to complete the day’s lesson.
 TTW then choose a student at random to perform the same tasks.